 Artificial intelligence (AI) can be used to restrict perception errors.
 The AI algorithms read even voluminous imaging studies with complexities and recognize the abnormalities in a short span giving more or less qualitative reports.
 Modern advancements and powerful computing machines in AI research have been a boon to radiology, where perception errors are inevitable.

 Another method used to constrict the diagnosis errors is second or double reading.
 Reading the radiology diagnosis by a sub-specialist would definitely lessen the possible discrepancies that could arise from the initial report.
 However, a second reading is a time-consuming process, which could also lead to conflicting opinions.
 When we consider CT scans vs. MRI scans, a second reading can be implemented to confirm the finding in risky imaging studies.

-While interpreting the neuroimaging studies, the radiologists follow heuristic techniques to assess the complex findings in understandable formats.
-A biased approach to a diagnostic study would lead the radiologist to do misdiagnosis or underdiagnosis.
+While interpreting neuroimaging studies, radiologists follow heuristic techniques to assess complex findings in understandable formats.
+A biased approach to a diagnostic study would lead the radiologist to misdiagnosis or underdiagnosis.
 Approaching a study with a predisposed mindset would make the radiologist overlook an abnormality other than the one he was expecting.

 Inadequate knowledge, failing to attribute findings to appropriate causes, complicated procedures, and blind reliance on prior findings and comparison to prior MRIs or CTs could lead to misinterpretation of findings.

 The metacognitive psychological approach can be used to reduce interpretive errors.
 Radiologists should be skeptical during the review and analyze what had led to the abnormality in the finding.
 Using checklists to avoid missing common findings would be a reminder and restrict the diagnosis errors.
 Since the errors made by the radiologist who reads MRI scans or CT scans wrong can lead to irrevocable damage to the patients, utmost care should be undertaken when interpreting them.